maca/maquila/README.md

     var attributes = Maquila.factory('post').arrayOf(3).attributes();

+Collections will implement strategies defined globally or by factory.

+    var persistedPosts = Maquila.factory('post').arrayOf(3).persist();

+    var publishedPosts = Maquila.factory('post').arrayOf(3).publish();

+### Extending Factories

-You can define a factory based on a previous factory definition:
+You can define a factory based on a previous factory definition.

       Maquila.define('published-post').extend('post').defaults({
         published: true
       });

-Extended factories will share a sequence counter, but you can set a new one passing an optional start number:
+Extended factories will share a sequence counter, but you can set a new one passing an optional start number.

       Maquila.factory('published-post').setNewCounter(2);